Danpav1/Generate-Sort/README.md

 Step by step process on how to run this program.

-First generate the files:
+###### First generate the files:
 	python3 ./textFileGenerator.py

+This will create and fill the text_files folder heirarchy with the 270 generated text files.

-Then sort the files and measure their efficiency:
+###### Then sort the files and measure their efficiency:
 	python3 ./customSorts.py

+This will create and fill the results folder heirarchy with the results of the tests run against the 270 input files.